-Samsung Electronics tips record first-quarter profit as chip boom winds down
+Samsung Electronics tips record first quarter profit as chip boom winds down

 Concerns about the smartphone market and a subsequent fall in demand for components like OLED screens - used in Apple’s iPhone X - are behind a roughly 5.3 percent fall in Samsung Electronics’ share price so far this year, from a record high in November.

-In a separate development, prosecutors searched the offices of a Samsung Electronics unit on Friday as part of a probe into allegations the conglomerate had sabotaged worker’s efforts to set up stronger unions, Yonhap News Agency said.
+In a separate development, prosecutors searched the offices of a Samsung Electronics unit on Friday as part of a probe into allegations the conglomerate had sabotaged worker’s efforts to strengthen labor unions, a South Korean prosecutors’ office said.

 A Samsung spokeswoman said prosecutors had secured labor-related documents.
 She declined comment further.